PrivoraCore/Privora/doc/build-unix.md

 BerkeleyDB is required for the wallet.

-See the section "Disable-wallet mode" to build Bitcoin Core without wallet.
+See the section "Disable-wallet mode" to build Privora Core without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):